Jackieto/Jackieto/README.md

 - 👋 Hi, I’m @Jackieto or Esteban
-- 👀 I’m interested in music, programming, math, books, movies
+- 👀 I’m interested in music, programming, math, books, movies, videogames
 - 🌱 I’m currently learning C and C++
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me